sevkibaba/interview/data/IMPLEMENTATION_SUMMARY.md

 The test suite ensures that both solutions work correctly and can be used as a foundation for additional testing in a production environment.

 ### Additional Notes

+#### Data Storage and Processing Architecture
-- The raw data should be recorded in Avro for a longer term operation since it is easy change schema and has high throughput rate than parquet files.
-It is easier to debug the data and easier to have partial backfills with a clever partitioning design.
+- **Raw Data Format**: Raw data should be recorded in Avro format for long-term operations since it allows easy schema changes and has higher throughput than Parquet files.
+This makes debugging easier and enables partial backfills with clever partitioning design.
-- In addition to record raw data and having api requests in another module, it is a better approach than having them all in a spark job.
-The machines used for spark jobs are expensive for an api-scrape operation, and the parallel executor architecture is not suitable for api scraping because it lacks the politeness in its nature.
-Moreover, it would be very expensive and complex to handles errors on the fly.
+- **Separation of Concerns**: Recording raw data and API requests in separate modules is better than combining them in a Spark job.
+Spark machines are expensive for API scraping operations, and the parallel executor architecture lacks the politeness required for API interactions.
+Moreover, it would be very expensive and complex to handle errors on the fly.
-- Recording raw data in its own place is better for future cases.
-The new report requirements could be built on top of that.
+- **Future-Proofing**: Recording raw data separately enables future report requirements to be built on top of the existing data foundation.
-- It would be better to have a rate limiter that also takes the api limits into account.
-Since there is a limit in the api requests in an hourly manner, tha api scraper part is not designed to scale more.
+- **Rate Limiting**: A more sophisticated rate limiter that considers API limits would be beneficial.
+Since there are hourly limits on API requests, the API scraper is not designed to scale beyond current capacity.

+#### Data Quality and Validation
+- **Data Validation**: No data validation for malformed API responses is currently implemented.
+Since this is mission-critical data, we don't accept errors and need to fix all data before calculating aggregations.
+This is currently a manual process.
-- There should be an alerting system and another folder to record unexpected data after a validation step.
-It could be the case that the incoming data is mission-critical and needs to be handled properly.
+- **Alerting System**: An alerting system and dedicated folder for recording unexpected data after validation would be beneficial.
+Since incoming data is mission-critical, it needs to be handled properly.

+#### Data Processing Design Decisions
-- There is a typo in the case explanation that the raw files should have kilometers in unit for the approach distance but the aggregations uses astronomical units.
-I decided to record the all `close_approach_data` since it is better the have all raw data in a place, for future report backfills and additional reporting requirements.
+- **Unit Consistency**: There is a discrepancy in the case explanation - raw files should have kilometers as the unit for approach distance, but aggregations use astronomical units.
+We decided to record all `close_approach_data` since it's better to have all raw data available for future report backfills and additional reporting requirements.
-- In the advanced solution part, the raw files asked to have all rows exploded from the `close_approach_data`.
-This is not a best practice (see the previous item).
-We want to separate ingestion and computation pipes.
-It might seem cost-effective for this case or let's say a simpler case, but in a production environment, you want to explode them after ingesting the raw data using a different pipe.
-For this design, there would be another step like ingest raw data -> explode raw data -> compute aggregations.
-For the interview case, we combine the exploding and aggregation steps for simplicity.
-If there are other aggregations to be computed, we would separate them into different steps.
+- **Data Explosion Strategy**: In the advanced solution, raw files were asked to have all rows exploded from `close_approach_data`.
+This is not a best practice.
+We want to separate ingestion and computation pipelines.
+In a production environment, you would explode data after ingesting raw data using a different pipeline.
+The ideal design would be: ingest raw data → explode raw data → compute aggregations.
+For this interview case, we combined exploding and aggregation steps for simplicity.
+If there were other aggregations to compute, we would separate them into different steps.

+#### Missing Capabilities and Future Enhancements
+- **Incremental Processing**: No incremental processing capabilities are currently implemented.
+This can be added with domain knowledge to track the last processed batch and enable resumable operations.
+- **Abstraction Layer**: No interfaces or base classes for common functionality are implemented.
+This was done for simplicity and ease of reading for the interviewer.
+- **Error Scenario Testing**: No testing of failure conditions is currently implemented.
+This can be easily added to the existing test suite in the `tests/` folder.
-- There can be a presto (trino) like environment to query the data.
-This is not implemented in this solution.
-If the reporting requirements changes a lot, it would be better to have a presto like environment to query the data instead of calculating the results with Spark jobs.
-In this case there should be middle stages (Spark jobs) to decrease the data size for the query environment.
+- **Query Environment**: A Presto (Trino) environment for querying data is not implemented.
+If reporting requirements change frequently, it would be better to have a Presto-like environment instead of calculating results with Spark jobs.
+In this case, there should be intermediate stages (Spark jobs) to reduce data size for the query environment.
-- The jobs can also be orchestrated with a tool like Airflow.
-This is not implemented in this solution.
+- **Orchestration**: Job orchestration with tools like Airflow is not implemented in this solution.

+#### Testing Infrastructure
-- Provided comprehensive tests for both solutions, including unit tests and integration tests.
+- **Comprehensive Test Suite**: The solution includes example tests for both simple and advanced approaches.
 The test suite covers PyArrow writer service functionality and Spark aggregation job processing using the same Docker-based approach as the production pipeline.
+On top of this structure, other tests would be easily implemented.